lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verses 17-19.** As the loss of the soul is a loss peculiar to itself, and a loss double, so it is a loss most fearful, because it is attended with the most heavy curse of God.
 This curse lieth in a deprivation of all good, and in a being swallowed up of all the most fearful miseries that a holy and just and eternal God can righteously inflict, or lay upon the soul of a sinful man.
 Now let reason here come in and exercise itself in the most exquisite manner; yea, let him now count up all, and all manner of curses and torments that a reasonable and an immortal soul is, or can be made capable of, and able to suffer, and when he has done, he shall come infinitely short of this great anathema, this master curse which God has reserved amongst his treasuries, and intends to bring out in that day of battle and war, which he proposes to make upon damned souls in that day.
 And this God will do, partly as a retaliation, as the former, and partly by way of revenge.

-1\.By way of retaliation: *As he loved cursing, so let it come unto him: as he delighted not in blessing, so let it be far from him.* Again, *"As he clothed himself with cursing like as with his garment, so let it come into his bowels like water, and like oil it, to his bones.
+1\.
+By way of retaliation: *As he loved cursing, so let it come unto him: as he delighted not in blessing, so let it be far from him.* Again, *"As he clothed himself with cursing like as with his garment, so let it come into his bowels like water, and like oil it, to his bones.
 Let it be unto him as the garment which covereth him, and for a girdle wherewith he is girded continually."
 "Let this",* saith Christ, *"be the reward of wine adversaries from the Lord,"* etc.

-2\.As this curse comes by way of retaliation, so it cometh by way of revenge.
+2\.
+As this curse comes by way of retaliation, so it cometh by way of revenge.
 God will right the wrongs that sinners have done him, will repay vengeance for the despite and reproach wherewith they have affronted him, and will revenge the quarrel of his covenant.
 As the beginnings of revenges are terrible (De 32:41-42); what, then, will the whole execution be, when he shall come in flaming fire, taking vengeance on them that know not God, and that obey not the gospel of Jesus Christ?
 And, therefore, this curse is executed in wrath, in jealousy, in anger, in fury; yea, the heavens and the earth shall be burned up with the fire of that jealousy in which the great God will come when he cometh to curse the souls of sinners, and when he cometh to defy the ungodly, 2Th 1:7-9.— *John Bunyan.*

 **Verse 18.** The three figures in this verse are climatic: he has clothed himself in cursing, he has drunk it in like water (Job 15:16, 34:7), it has penetrated to the marrow of his bones, like the oily preparations which are rubbed in and penetrate to the bones.— *Franz Delitzsch.*